frioleraa/frioleraa/README.md

 - feeling excited… and a little overwhelmed (but in a good way)
 - figuring things out one step at a time

-☾ a night owl forced to be an early bird
+🌕 a night owl forced to be an early bird
 ☕ tea lover who somehow still needs coffee
 🎧 cannot live without music

----

 <p align="center">🦉 ⋆｡°✩ 🦉 ⋆｡°✩ 🦉</p>

 ## 🌼 ✧ things i love

-- 🦉 owls (of course)
-- 🎮 cozy games — *stardew valley* started it all
+- 🎮 cozy games — *stardew valley* started it all 🍓🫐🌻
 - 🧶 crochet & knitting (basically programming with yarn)
 - 📖 escaping into ✧ books and stories ✧
 - 🍞 baking sourdough bread
-- 💜 lavender, lilac, and soft purples

----

 <p align="center">🦉 ⋆｡°✩ 🦉 ⋆｡°✩ 🦉</p>